Buddhānusmṛti: In the Pure land sutras

 The Shorter Sukhāvatīvyūha Sūtra says that if one maintains Buddha mindfulness on the Buddha Amitabha, upon death one will have a vision of Amitabha who will then take them to the Pure Land:Śāriputra, if, among good men and good women, there are those who, having heard of Amitābha Buddha, single-mindedly uphold His name for one day, two days, three days, four days, five days, six days, or seven days, without being distracted, then upon their dying, Amitābha Buddha, together with a holy multitude, will appear before them.
 When these people die, their minds will not be demented and they will be reborn in Amitābha Buddha's Land of Ultimate Bliss.
 The Shorter Sukhāvatīvyūha Sūtra also states that its Amitabha focused Buddhānusmṛti practice will lead to the state of non-retrogression (avaivartika), a state in which a bodhisattva's progress cannot be reversed: Śāriputra, if there are good men and good women who have heard and upheld this sūtra, and have heard Buddhas’ names, they are protected and remembered by all Buddhas.
 They will never regress from their resolve to attain anuttara-samyak-saṁbodhi.
 Therefore, Śāriputra, you all should believe and accept my words and other Buddhas’ words.
 If there are those who have resolved, are now resolving, or will resolve to be reborn in Amitābha Buddha's land, they will never regress from their resolve to attain anuttara-samyak-saṁbodhi, whether they have already been reborn, are now being reborn, or will be reborn in that land.
 Therefore, Śāriputra, if, among good men and good women, there are those who believe [my words], they should resolve to be reborn in that land.
-Other Pure Land sutra like the Amitayurdhyana Sutra, include lengthy descriptions of the Buddha Amitabha's physical qualities and of his Pure land which are used in practices that are meant to allow the meditator to access the Pure Land of Sukhavati, worship Amitabha directly and receive teachings from Amitabha.
+Other Pure Land sutra like the Contemplation Sutra, include lengthy descriptions of the Buddha Amitabha's physical qualities and of his Pure land which lead to birth in the Pure Land of Sukhavati, where one can worship Amitabha directly and receive teachings from him.
+The Contemplation Sutra also states that when one contemplates the Buddha, our mind is one with the Buddha:Therefore, when you perceive a buddha in your mind, it is your mind that possesses the thirty-two prominent features and the eighty secondary attributes; your mind becomes a buddha; your mind is a buddha; and the wisdom of the buddhas – true, universal, and ocean-like – arises from this mind.
+Therefore, you should single-mindedly fix your thoughts and clearly perceive the Buddha, Tathāgata, Arhat, Samyaksambuddha.
+The sutra also contains a passage which discusses the simplest of all Pure Land practices, which is the mere recitation of the name of Amitabha.
+This is meant for practitioners of the lowest abilities.
+This passage, which makes the path universally accessible, became an important text for the Pure Land tradition.
+It states:When the life of such a foolish person is about to end, he meets a virtuous and learned teacher who comforts him in various ways, expounds for him the exquisite teachings, and urges him to be mindful of the Buddha [念佛 nembutsu].
+But this person is too tormented by pain to be mindful of the Buddha.
+Then the virtuous friend says, ‘If you cannot be mindful of the Buddha, you should say that you take refuge in the Buddha of Immeasurable Life.’
+And so, with a sincere mind and an uninterrupted voice, this per- son says ‘Namu Amida Butsu’ [南無阿彌陀佛] manifesting ten moments of thought and because he says the Buddha’s name, with every thought-moment, the evil karma binding him to birth-and-death for eighty koṭis of kalpas is eliminated.